If you’ve been thinking about creating an online course, chances are:

 I dive into the 3 main steps of Chatterboxing in my quick video tutorial.

 Another reliable way to test whether there’s real demand is to set up a sales page and get people to click the “buy” button.
 They have to know their next step is to actually pay for the product you’re offering.

 What you do after they click is up to you.

-You can send them to a “Thank You” page and offer to inform them when your course is available.
+You can sent them to a “Thank You” page and offer to inform them when your course is available.

-Or you could sell your product as a pre-order.
+Or you could sell your course as a pre-order.
 Just be aware there are moral, ethical and legal issues in taking money before you can deliver.